 Abstract

-The James A. Haley Veterans’ Hospital in Tampa, Florida has developed an innovative approach to the unique rehabilitation needs of active duty Special Operation Forces and Veterans with chronic conditions related to their military service.
+The James A. Haley Veterans’ Hospital in Tampa, Florida has developed an innovative approach to the unique rehabilitation needs of active duty Special OperationsForces, and Veterans with chronic conditions related to their military service.
 Tampa’s program, the Post-Deployment Rehabilitation and Evaluation Program (PREP), was established in 2008.
 The interdisciplinary team includes 1 nurse practitioner and 8 staff registered nurses.
 The Veterans Health Administration is using Tampa’s established and successful PREP as a model to actively expand the program to other VA Polytrauma Rehabilitation Centers over the next several years.
 There are important nursing and rehabilitation team considerations necessary for the successful development of these unique comprehensive mild traumatic brain injury (mTBI) rehabilitation program for inpatients.

-Keywords: Polytrauma; Multiple traumas; Cognition disorder; Traumatic brain injury; Veterans Health Services; Military medicine; Nursing Care
+Keywords: Polytrauma; Multiple trauma; Cognition disorders; Traumatic brain injuries; Veterans Health Services; Military medicine; Nursing care

 Development and Evolution of a Comprehensive Mild Traumatic Brain Injury (mTBI) Inpatient Rehabilitation Program: A Nursing Perspective

-In 2008 the James A. Haley Veterans’ Hospital in Tampa, Florida instituted a novel approach to inpatient rehabilitation for Special Operations Forces and Veterans suffering from mild traumatic brain injury (mTBI).
+In 2008 the James A. Haley Veterans’ Hospital in Tampa, Florida instituted a novel approach to inpatient rehabilitation for Special Operations Forces, and Veterans suffering from mild traumatic brain injury (mTBI).
 Known as PREP, the Post-Deployment Rehabilitation and Evaluation Program has proved to be successful in improving patients’ physical and mental health status.
 Because of the program’s success and a request from the Special Operations Command (SOCOM), a decision was made to expand the program.
 In January 2020, a meeting was held to plan, develop, and expand national programs such Tampa’s PREP to the other four polytrauma rehabilitation centers within the VA’s Polytrauma System of Care.1

 Leadership from the VA’s 5 Polytrauma Centers (Minneapolis, MN; Palo Alto, CA; Richmond, VA; San Antonio, TX; and Tampa, FL) met in Tampa with the PREP rehabilitation subject matter experts to discuss expansion of the PREP therapeutic model.
 Following the meeting, discipline-specific work groups met to continue expansion plans and disseminate best practices.
 This paper aims to share the importance of rehabilitation nursing practice considerations in developing a comprehensive individualized rehabilitation community reintegration (IRCR) treatment program.